cpnewkirk/myGame/README.md

 ## Technologies Used

-This project relies on .
+This project relies on Javascript, HTML, and CSS.

 ## Implementation